Kraftland/mcctl/readme.md

 Next time you use `mcctl`, just type `mcctl`.
 Script will automatically remember what you entered last time.

-## Install requirements (Currently in beta, only pacman and apt recives full support)
+## Install requirements (Currently beta, only pacman and apt recive full support)

 | Options | Effects              |
 | ------- | -------------------- |